HNx1/algoExchange/README.md

   opposing order hits these orders, we then consequently do not consume funds/shares as one might expect as they are already stored in the order.
-- In the UtilityExchange class we add some basic utility beyond the minimum required - the ability to cancel orders and the getOrderStack method which prints a classic bid ask table for the supplied asset.
+- In the UtilityExchange class we add some basic utility beyond the minimum required - the ability to cancel orders and the printOrderStack method which prints a classic bid ask table for the supplied asset.
 You can supply an optional nums argument to show more or fewer items in the table.
 - Some examples of simple adaptations you can easily add - storing bid and ask